Best form of hamstring treatment is prevention!

 Hamstring injuries are preventable!

-That’s right By preparing our hamstrings well through the use of prehabilitation (Prehab) exercises, we can avoid injury to our hamstrings all together.
+That’s right by preparing our hamstrings well through the use of prehabilitation (Prehab) exercises, we can avoid injury to our hamstring muscle.

 Well there are a number of exercises that we can include within our weekly training regime that will give us a fighting fit chance of avoiding hamstring injuries and re-injuries.